Shepherds-Scribes/william-perkins/markdown/golden-chain/revised/6-life-of-god.md

 > Romans 8:29
 > Those which he knew before, he also predestinated to be made like to the image of his Son.

-This is not properly spoken of God, but by reason of men to whom things are past or to come.
+This is not properly spoken of God, but by reason of men, to whom things are past or to come.

 The counsel of God is that by the which he doth most rightly perceive the best reason of all things that are done.